rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 * Solder high-current MOSFET (for example VNB14NV04, VNB14NV0413TR) instead on Q6
 * in TunerStudio use F17 - IGN 6

-Rev. A board dose not have R80!, for this variant you need to remove the Fuses from the list above and solder a wire instead of placing R80:
+Rev. A board does not have R80! for this variant, you need to remove the Fuses from the list above and solder a wire instead of placing R80:
 todo: <image>

 ## Solenoid control
-By design Rev. a and Rev. b is design to drive the VVT coil.
-On Rev. c hardware E1, E2, E3 and E4 can all be used as solenoid control, they have internal diods needed for protection.
+By design Rev. A and Rev. B boards are designed to drive the VVT coil.
+On Rev. C hardware E1, E2, E3 and E4 can all be used as solenoid control.
+They have the internal diodes needed for protection.
 ### Add extra IO

 Using the Interactive pinout, Test Points are documented that are connected from the Car connector to the PCB.
 These can be connected with wires to the Test Points that are available in TunerStudio.